xueqiao-li/cv/README.md

 - Courses:
   - PSYA210 Bachelor's Thesis, supervision of thesis, 10 ECTS cr.
   - CIBA120 Experimental Methods in Neuroscience, teaching assistant, 5 ECTS.
-  - CIPA112 Psychology of Language, 3 ECTS.
+  - CIPA112 Psychology of Language, reading and grading the assignments, 3 ECTS.
-  - CIPA113 Bilingual development, 2 ECTS
+  - CIPA113 Bilingual development, reading and grading the assignments, 2 ECTS
 - Teacher certificate paper for senior high school in China, starting from 2011

 ### **Other merits:**